zwaldowski/AZCoreRecord/README.md

 # Data Import

-Magical Record can now import data from `NSDictionary`s into your Core Data store.
+Magical Record can now import data from `NSDictionary` into your Core Data store.
 This feature is currently under development, and is undergoing updates.
 Feel free to try it out, add tests and send in your feedback.

 # Extra Bits